jessiejalca/google-homepage/README.md

 THE GOOGLE HOMEPAGE PROJECT

-The idea for this project is to effectively clone the Google.com homepage, and as an extra challenge, build a results page.
-It doesn't have to be perfect, but the objective is to put into practice and become comfortable with the basic front-end skills I've been learning for the past few weeks by deconstructing an existing web page and rebuilding it.
+The idea for this project is to deconstruct an existing web page and rebuilt it, effectively cloning it.
+This is done with the Google.com homepage and, as an extra challenge, a results page.
+It's not meant to be perfect or to function exactly like Google, but to make something that looks like it.
+The objective is to put into practice and become comfortable with the basic front-end skills I've been learning for the past few weeks.